What are Open Textbooks?

 - contribute to successful learning outcomes.

-What Makes Open Textbooks Different From a Traditional Textbook?
+What Makes Open Textbooks Different From Other Textbook?

-Traditionally published textbooks are produced under closed copyright, meaning they cannot be shared, re-used, or re-purposed.
+Traditionally published textbooks are produced under closed copyright, meaning they cannot be shared, re-used, or re-purposed freely online.
 They are usually costly (hundreds of dollars each) with new editions published frequently, rendering texts that are only a year or two old out of date.
-Digital editions or e-textbooks from commercial publishers, though often slightly less expensive, are sold with digital rights management software that means the books only appear on a student’s e-reader for a short period of time (4-6 months), preventing them from keeping the book for future reference, or re-selling it to fellow students.
+Increasingly, textbooks from commercial publishers are sold as digital rentals with digital rights management software that means students can only access books online for a short period of time (4-6 months).
+This prevents them from accessing a copy through a library, buying used copies, keeping the textbook for future reference, or re-selling it to fellow students.

-In contrast to traditional textbooks, openly licensed textbooks give faculty the ability to use any portion of a textbook in their courses without requiring students to purchase an entire book.
+In contrast to traditional textbooks and digital rentals, open textbooks give faculty the ability to use any portion of a textbook in their courses without requiring students to purchase an entire book.
 They can also make the content of a given textbook more pedagogically appropriate for their specific educational context.
 The flexible licensing of open textbooks also allows for collaborations on, and improvements to, textbooks from contributors around the world.

 When an instructor uses an open textbook as an assigned reading, students typically have the option to access the digital edition for free through a website, or in a variety of downloadable formats including PDFs and EPUBs.
 Students can also print out a copy for minimal cost.